atbcb/usab-uswds/_pages/about/budget-performance/foia-report.md

     15. **Processed Request or Processed Administrative Appeal** -- a request or administrative appeal for which an agency has taken final action in all respects.
     16. **Range in Number of Days** -- the lowest and highest number of days to process requests or administrative appeals.
     17. **Time Limits** -- the time period in the statute for an agency to respond to a FOIA request (ordinarily twenty working days from receipt of a perfected FOIA request).

-2. **Include the following concise descriptions of the nine FOIA exemptions:**
+The following concise descriptions of the nine FOIA exemptions:

     1. **Exemption 1:**  classified national defense and foreign relations information
     2. **Exemption 2:**  information that is related solely to the internal personnel rules and practices of an agency
     3. **Exemption 3:**  information that is prohibited from disclosure by another federal law